 We evaluate the proposed approach on two challenging datasets.
-We first compare it to a recent method on the associated dataset [7].
-We then run experiments on TACoS, a video dataset composed of cooking activities with textual annotations [37].
-We select the hyper parameters λ , α , σ , κ on a validation set.
-All results are reported with standard error over several random splits.
+We first compare it to a recent method limited to symbolic labels on the associated dataset [7].
+We then run several experiments on a video dataset composed of cooking activities with textual annotations called TACoS [36].
+All results are reported with performance averaged over several random splits.

 Performance measure.
 All experiments are evaluated using the Jaccard measure in [7], that quantifies the difference between a ground-truth assignment Y{gt} and the predicted Y by computing the precision for each row.
-In particular the best performance of 1 is obtained if the predicted assignment is within the ground-truth.
+In particular the best performance of 1 is obtained if the predicted assignment is within the ground truth.
 If the prediction is outside, it is equal to 0.